Tortar/PowerPointAudio-Extractor/README.md

 Thanks to the .exe file inside exe_extractor folder, you can run the program even without installing python-

 Steps :

-download the script clicking on the 'code' button create a new empty folder and extract the .zip file there put the powerpoints inside the exe_extractor folder click on the file extractor.exe
+1) Download the script clicking on the 'code' button

+2) Create a new empty folder and extract the .zip file there

+3) Put the powerpoints inside the exe_extractor folder

+4) Click on the file extractor.exe

 That's it !

 # Procedure for Python users : technical details